Open Call: Extras Wanted for Leopold Emmen

 Nanouk Leopold’s latest film, Whitetail, recently premiered at the Toronto International Film Festival.

-Artist Talk with Leopold Emmen
+Behind the scenes with Leopold Emmen

 Date: